allenjminch/SortingAlgorithms/README.md

 # SortingAlgorithms
-Personal coding proejct to implement 22 different algorithms for sorting arrays of integers in Java.
+Personal coding project to implement 22 different algorithms for sorting arrays of integers in Java.